littleroot/httpserver/README.md

 incoming request to its appropriate local server address.
 The mapping from incoming request hosts to local server addresses is configured in `conf.toml`.

-If a request for a host that is not configured in `conf.toml` is received, the server responds with a 503 over HTTP.
+If a request is received for a host not configured in `conf.toml`, the server responds with a 503.

 ## Usage